You are here

 - any advertising material relating to the device.

-- GMP Certificate of Manufacturing Facility
+- Certificate of Good Manufacturing Practice (GMP)

 - Certificate of GMP Compliance of a Manufacturer